-- Desludge every three to five years or when scum and sludge take up two thirds of the tank or the first stage of a two-stage system. - Protect your tank and effluent absorption field from vehicles and heavy animals such as cattle and horses. - ⇐ If you have a grease trap, clean it out regularly. - Keep the vent and/or access cover of the septic tank exposed. - If you have an outlet filter, have it inspected and cleaned.
+- Desludge every three to five years or when scum and sludge take up two thirds of the tank or the first stage of a two-stage system. - Protect your tank and effluent absorption from vehicles. - ⇐ If you have a grease trap, clean it out regularly. - Keep the vent and/or access cover of the septic tank exposed. - ⇐ If you have an outlet filter have it inspected and cleaned.